viaermakov/companies-review/README.md

-# Review of companies interview
+# Reviews of technical interviews

-There are some job interviews and reviews of IT companies from developers.
+There are reviews of technical interviews in different IT companies.

 PR welcome.